tony-aw/tinycodet/README.md

 ![](tidyoperators.svg)

-The ‘tidyoperators’ R-package adds some much needed infix operators, and a few functions, to make your R code much more tidy.
+The `tidyoperators` R-package adds some much needed infix operators, and a few functions, to make your R code much more tidy.
 It includes infix operators for the negation of logical operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, and in-place modifying unreal replacers.
-Moreover, it includes some helper functions for more complex string arithmetic, some of which are missing from popular R packages like stringi.
+The ‘tidyoperators’ R-package also adds the stri_locate_ith function, which is missing from stringi.
+And it includes some helper functions for more complex string arithmetic.
 Most stringi pattern expressions options (regex, fixed, coll, charclass) are available for all string-pattern-related functions, when appropriate.
 This package adds the transform_if function.
-This package also allows integrating third-party parallel computing packages for some of its functions.
+This package also allows integrating third-party parallel computing packages (like stringfish) for some of its functions.

 WARNING: This package is still very much experimental.
 Function names, argument names, and so on may change dramatically.
 Use it for testing